 Doula work is a practice of awareness.

 This is not mine becomes a crucial mantra.
 We know loss.
 We have endured grief.
 Yet, this particular unfolding is our client’s, not ours.
-We hold space and witness.
+We make space for exploration and witness.
 We gently support and encourage, mirroring back any notes of strength and trust we hear.
 When our shadowy sides surface—and they will—we temporarily tuck them aside, allotting ourselves self-care time outside of our work to process and heal.